SarthakMakhija/data-structures-and-algorithms/README.md

 The idea behind this repository is to practice problems around Data structures and algorithms and get a hang of golang.

-This effectively means that the code might not be great but I am not sure if that is even the focus here.
+This effectively means that the code might not be great but I hope to improve it gradually.

 The key ideas are -
 - Practice DSA problems